Finding Phones Fast: Low-Latency and Scalable Monitoring of Cellular Communications in Sensitive Areas: Implementation

 \subsection{Central Unit}

-The measurements of the individual messages are sent over ZMQ to a central unit, which aggregates them based on the message identifier from \autoref{sec:impl:ul_rec}.
+The measurements of the individual messages are sent over ZMQ to a central unit.
 When the first measurement for a message arrives, we start a timer with a timeout of 2 milliseconds.
-Once all uplink receivers have delivered the measurements, or when the timer runs out, we further process the signal measurements for this uplink message as outlined in the next section.
+Once all uplink receivers have delivered the measurements, or when the timer runs out, we process the signal measurements for this uplink message as outlined in the next section.
 Therefore, even if an uplink receiver malfunctions, it does not have a big impact on the overall latency.